allegro/blog/_posts/2021-06-11-oauth-rate-limiting.md

 ![Ratelimit Allowed Rate](/img/articles/2021-06-11-oauth-rate-limiting/ratelimit-allowed-rate.png)

 This one on the other hand depicts the allowed rate.
 The limit line is helpful to see if any client is getting closer to it and will be blocked soon.
+It's worth mentioning that the default rate limit policy isn't enough for all clients.
+Some of them need special treatment, so we can configure different thresholds per client.
+That's why few clients go beyond the actual default limit (the red line).

 (TODO zakończenie)